SvenGroot/GenerateAnswerFile/README.md

 ```

 The resulting answer file will install a 64 bit version of Windows on the first disk of a UEFI
-system, and activates it using the specified product key.
+system, using the default UEFI partition layout, and activates it using the specified product key.

 ### Installing a 32 bit OS